strongbrewio/strongbrewio.github.io/_posts/2019-05-21-the-injectable-decorator-and-di.md

 In Angular, we can register a service for a token and pass it a provider in two different ways.

-We can register a service with a specific `@NgModule` by passing a service to the providers' array.
+We can register a service with a specific `@NgModule` by passing a service to the providers array.
 In this scenario, our token is the typescript type `SomeService`.
 The provider is the `useClass` strategy which also points to the `SomeService`.
 This provider strategy basically says that this dependency can be instantiated by `new ... ()`ing it.

 ```typescript
 @NgModule({